We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-With a rotating weekly menu of nutritious, high quality ingredients, Factor may be a great option for those looking for a way to save time on cooking and improve their health.
+With a rotating weekly menu of nutritious, high quality ingredients, Factor may be a great option for those looking to save time on cooking and improve their health.

-This article offers a comprehensive review of Factor, including our thoughts after trying 2 weeks of meals.
+This article is our comprehensive Factor review after trying 2 weeks of meals.